pingidentity/pingdirectory-go-client/configurationapi/docs/AddStringArrayTokenClaimValidationRequest.md

 NewAddStringArrayTokenClaimValidationRequestWithDefaults instantiates a new AddStringArrayTokenClaimValidationRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetValidationName

-`func (o *AddStringArrayTokenClaimValidationRequest) GetValidationName() string`

-GetValidationName returns the ValidationName field if non-nil, zero value otherwise.

-### GetValidationNameOk

-`func (o *AddStringArrayTokenClaimValidationRequest) GetValidationNameOk() (*string, bool)`

-GetValidationNameOk returns a tuple with the ValidationName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetValidationName

-`func (o *AddStringArrayTokenClaimValidationRequest) SetValidationName(v string)`

-SetValidationName sets ValidationName field to given value.

 ### GetSchemas